jillesvangurp/kt-search/README.md

 Note, we may at some point try to push this to maven-central.
 For now, please use the maven repository above.
 All the pre-releases will have the `1.99.x` prefix

+## Use cases

+There are many ways you can use kt-search

+- Add search functionality to your servers.
+Kt-search works great with Spring Boot, Kto, Quarkus, and other popular JVM based servers.
+Simply create your client as a singleton object and inject it wherever you need search.
+- Use Kt-search in a Kotlin-js based web application to create dashboards, or web applications that don't need a separate server.
+See our [Full Stack at FORMATION](https://github.com/formation-res/kt-fullstack-demo) demo project for an example.
+- Use Kotlin Scripts to operate and introspect your cluster.
+See the `scripts` directory in this repository for some examples.
+Also refer to the [manual](https://jillesvangurp.github.io/kt-search/manual/Scripting.html) on how to do this.

 ## License

 This project is [licensed](LICENSE) under the MIT license.